A special edition of the Gospel of Luke

 The Scottish Bible Society have been privileged to be part of this creative and imaginative project in the heart of Scotland’s largest city.
 As you read the Portrait Gospel you will have a sense of encountering Jesus in urban Scotland.
 Elaine Duncan, Chief Executive of the Scottish Bible Society

-Copies of the Portrait Gospel are available to purchase at St George’s Tron Church of Scotland on Buchanan Street in Glasgow or contact firstname.lastname@example.org
+Orders of the Portrait Gospel are now closed though copies may still be available to purchase at St George’s Tron Church of Scotland on Buchanan Street.